padrinoski/desofs2024_M1C_1/documentation/ssdlc/security-requirements/authentication.md

 ---

-### ASVS Requirement 2.4.4 - Auth0 Supported
+### ASVS Requirement 2.4.4 - Auth0 Supported; Not Applicable

 **ASVS Requirement Description**: Verify that if bcrypt is used, the work factor SHOULD be as large as verification server performance will allow, with a minimum of 10.

 **Related Functional Requirement**: User Registration and Authentication

-**Justification**: This requirement is relevant because it ensures that if bcrypt is used for password hashing, the work factor is sufficiently large to provide a good level of security.
+**Justification**: This requirement ensures that if bcrypt is used for password hashing, the work factor is sufficiently large to provide a good level of security.
 A higher work factor can help to protect against brute force attacks.
 The Auth0-hosted database is highly secure.
-Passwords are never stored or logged in plain text but are hashed with bcrypt (https://auth0.com/docs/authenticate/database-connections/auth0-user-store)
+Passwords are never stored or logged in plain text but are hashed with bcrypt (https://auth0.com/docs/authenticate/database-connections/auth0-user-store).
+PBKDF2 will already be implemented for password hashing, so this will not be needed.

-**Security Requirement**: Adequate bcrypt Work Factor - If bcrypt is used, the application should ensure that the work factor is as large as verification server performance will allow, with a minimum of 10.
+**Security Requirement**: Not applicable > Adequate bcrypt Work Factor - If bcrypt is used, the application should ensure that the work factor is as large as verification server performance will allow, with a minimum of 10.

 ---

-### ASVS Requirement 2.4.5 - Auth0 Supported
+### ASVS Requirement 2.4.5 - Auth0 Supported; Not Applicable

 **ASVS Requirement Description**: Verify that an additional iteration of a key derivation function is performed, using a salt value that is secret and known only to the verifier.
 Generate the salt value using an approved random bit generator [SP 800-90Ar1] and provide at least the minimum security strength specified in the latest revision of SP 800-131A.
 The secret salt value SHALL be stored separately from the hashed passwords (e.g., in a specialized device like a hardware security module).

 **Related Functional Requirement**: User Registration and Authentication

-**Justification**: This requirement is relevant because it ensures that an additional layer of security is added to the password hashing process.
+**Justification**: This requirement ensures that an additional layer of security is added to the password hashing process.
 This can help to protect against brute force and rainbow table attacks.
 Auth0 supports customization of bcrypt and the flow of hashing a password, as described here (https://auth0.com/blog/hashing-in-action-understanding-bcrypt/) which allows to customize salt and verify an additional iteration of key derivation function.
+Bcrypt will not be used for this, and salt will not be tightly monitored.

-**Security Requirement**: Additional Key Derivation Iteration and Secret Salt - The application should perform an additional iteration of a key derivation function, using a salt value that is secret and known only to the verifier.
+**Security Requirement**: Not Applicable > Additional Key Derivation Iteration and Secret Salt - The application should perform an additional iteration of a key derivation function, using a salt value that is secret and known only to the verifier.
 The salt value should be generated using an approved random bit generator and provide at least the minimum security strength specified in the latest revision of SP 800-131A.
 The secret salt value should be stored separately from the hashed passwords (e.g., in a specialized device like a hardware security module).

 ---